21 Tips for Holiday Etiquette and Hospitality

 - Always thank your guests for coming.
 Wish them safe travels home.
 Hugs and kisses are appropriate.

 - Bring the food you were asked to bring.
 It’s rude to say you’ll bring the green beans and show up with a cake.
-If you are bringing the appetizers, try not to arrive late.
+If you are bringing an appetizer, try to arrive earlier rather than later.

 - Before arriving, alert the hostess if you need to use the oven or the refrigerator.
 Tape a note to your dish with reheating instructions.

 - Leftovers remaining in your dish are yours to keep once they have been offered to the other guests.
-But items remaining in the hostess’ dish are hers.
+However, you should always offer to leave them.
+Items remaining in the hostess’ dish are hers.
 (See #5 above.)
-However, you should always offer to leave them.

 - Once your hostess has introduced you to other guests (See #6 above.), politely engage them in conversation for a few minutes.
 One question to ask is, “How do you know Sally?” or “How interesting that . . . .” .

 - Participate.
 Unless you are not feeling well (If that is the case, you might consider graciously informing your hostess and leave.
-You don’t want others to get sick.), then you should contribute to the conversation and activities with other guests.
+You don’t want others to get sick, espeically in these days.), then you should contribute to the conversation and activities with other guests.
 DO NOT go sit in a corner by yourself.
 It’s rude.